All Episodes

 And it's those policies that I want back in this country again.

-That will make America great again.
+That would make America great again.

-Putting America first and the American first, make America great again agenda works.
+Putting America first and the American first, Make America Great Again agenda works.

 It's simple.